Client Fitness Testimonial

 When I started out at 175lbs I had virtually no CrossFit skills (no Muscle-Ups, Double Unders, Handstand Push-Ups, etc.).
 I was also incredibly weak.
 A Back Squat with added weight was foreign to me, my Press was under 95lbs, my Bench Press was under 115lbs and I couldn’t Deadlift even 135lbs off the ground).

 All of these accomplishments are in large part due to the wonderful coaches I have named above.
-I am extremely lucky to have met them and luckier still that they continue to coach me even now.
+I am extremely lucky to have met them.